Jithran/GitRibbon/README.md

 ## Features

 - Displays if a project is up-to-date or not in a ribbon
-- Provides git information in a tooltip
+- Provides git & environment information in a tooltip
 - Easy to install and use

 ## Requirements